-- Consult with prospective users of the CoP to understand what training is required. - Design a programme of training based on feedback received. - Develop training materials and programmes to help highway professionals adopt the updated practices. - Create supporting documents, such as FAQs, implementation guides, templates, toolkits and case studies. - Publish all training material on a digital CoP platform.
+- Consult with prospective users of the CoP to understand what training is required - Design a programme of training based on feedback received - Develop training materials and programmes to help highway professionals adopt the updated practices. - Create supporting documents, such as FAQs, implementation guides, templates, toolkits and case studies - Publish training material in digital CoP

-8.2.8 Work package 7 - Digital platform to host CoP
+4.2.8 Work package 7 - Digital platform to host CoP

-To design, develop and launch a web-based, interactive platform for hosting the CoP, offering features such as search, collaboration, version control and user analytics.
-The digital platform will be hosted on a UKRLG website (domain already acquired).
+To design, develop, and launch a web-based, interactive platform for hosting the CoP, offering features such as search, collaboration, version control, and user analytics.
+The digital platform will be hosted on a UKRLG web site (domain already acquired).

-Stakeholders were almost unanimous in calling for the CoP to be hosted on a live digital platform with interactive tools, training and search functionality.
+Stakeholders were almost unanimous in calling for the CoP to be hosted on a live digital platform with interactive tools, training, and search functionality.

-- Identify core functionalities such as document hosting, collaboration tools, version control, search functionality, user access management, reporting and real-time updates. - Plan the structure of the content that will be hosted on the platform.
-This includes documents (CoP, guidelines, reports), multimedia (videos, tutorials) and other resources (tools, templates, case studies). - Define the technical requirements, including platform architecture, user roles, database design, security requirements, scalability, reliability, user interface and content management system. - Create a centralised document repository where users can easily access and download the WMHI CoP and related documents.
+Identify core functionalities such as document hosting, collaboration tools, version control, search functionality, user access management, reporting, and real-time updates

-- Implement a robust search engine that allows users to search through the CoP, documents and other resources efficiently. - Integrate tools for collaboration, such as forums, discussion boards or comment sections where users can provide feedback or ask questions about the CoP. - Ensure that documents on the platform are versioned, allowing users to access previous versions. - Provide analytics tools to track user engagement and content consumption, allowing administrators to monitor the platform's usage and identify popular or under-utilised resources. - Conduct quality assurance and user testing with a diverse set of stakeholders (e.g. engineers, highway authorities, contractors) to identify any challenges or pain points in navigating and using the platform. - Launch the platform to users.
-Announce the launch through relevant channels (e.g. newsletters, social media, industry conferences). - Provide onboarding and training resources such as tutorials, user guides and video demonstrations to help users get acquainted with the platform.
+- Plan the structure of the content that will be hosted on the platform.
+This includes documents (CoP, guidelines, reports), multimedia (videos, tutorials), and other resources (tools, templates, case studies) - Define the technical requirements including platform architecture, user roles, database design, security requirements, scalability, reliability, user interface and content management system - Create a centralised document repository where users can easily access and download the WMHI CoP and related documents - Implement a robust search engine that allows users to search through the CoP, documents, and other resources efficiently - Integrate tools for collaboration, such as forums, discussion boards, or comment sections where users can provide feedback or ask questions about the CoP - Ensure that documents on the platform are versioned, allowing users to access previous versions - Provide analytics tools to track user engagement and content consumption, allowing administrators to monitor the platform's usage and identify popular or underutilised resources - Conduct QA and user testing with a diverse set of stakeholders (engineers, highway authorities, contractors, etc.) to identify any challenges or pain points in navigating and using the platform - Launch the platform to the users.
+Announce the launch through relevant channels (e.g., newsletters, social media, industry conferences) - Onboarding and Training: Provide onboarding resources such as tutorials, user guides, and video demonstrations to help users get acquainted with the platform

-8.2.9 Work package 8 - Monitoring and evaluation framework
+4.2.9 Work package 8 - Monitoring and evaluation framework

-To define KPIs, data collection methods and reporting mechanisms that track CoP adoption, effectiveness and impact, enabling continuous improvement and accountability.
+To define KPIs, data collection methods, and reporting mechanisms that track CoP adoption, effectiveness, and impact - enabling continuous improvement and accountability.

-- Identify the core goals of the WMHI CoP, including but not limited to enhancing safety, reducing maintenance costs, improving service delivery and ensuring the infrastructure remains in a good condition. - Determine what metrics will best measure success in achieving the goals. - Develop data collection methods, define targets and develop evaluation methods. - Establish reporting mechanisms and develop systems for tracking and reporting progress, such as dashboards or regular performance reports. - Review the framework for structured feedback set up in WP1 to ensure it remains fit for purpose. - Set up mechanisms for monitoring the application of the CoP across highway projects and the collaboration platforms in the digital CoP.
+- Identify the core goals of the WMHI CoP including but not limited to enhancing safety, reducing maintenance costs, improving service delivery, and ensuring the infrastructure remains in a good condition - Determine what metrics will best measure success in achieving the priorities - Develop data collection methods, define targets and develop evaluation methods - Establish reporting mechanisms and develop systems for tracking and reporting progress, such as dashboards or regular performance reports

-8.2.10 Timescale for deliverables
+- Review framework for the structured feedback process set up in WP1 to ensure it remains fit for purpose - Set up mechanisms for monitoring the application of the CoP across highway projects and the collaboration platforms in the digital CoP

+4.2.10 Deliverables table